DROPPED AND FALLING OBJECTS

 WHAT ANSI 121 COVERS

 Similar to ANSI Z359 for fall protection, ANSI/ISEA 121-2018 is recognized as industry best practice.
 Though not directly enforceable by OSHA, the standard can be referred to under the General Duty Clause to interpret a better way for protecting workers against falling objects.
 The current standard focuses on four classes of preventative solutions actively used by workers to mitigate dropped objects: tool attachments, anchor attachments, tool tethers and containers.

-The new dropped objects measure does not address things like passive preventative solutions (netting, toe boards, etc.) or best practices in the field, like telling workers where they should connect a tool lanyard on their harnesses.
-See Areas of Focus section for more details.
+The measure does not address things like passive preventative solutions (netting, toe boards, etc.) or best practices in the field—like telling workers where they should connect a tool lanyard on their harnesses.

 ANSI 121 AREAS OF FOCUS